bmrf/tron/README.md

 7. **Check for network connection**: Check for an active network connection, and skip the update checks if one isn't found

 7. **Check for update**: Compare the local copy of Tron to the version on the official repo (does this by reading latest version number from `sha256sums.txt`).
 If the local copy is out of date, Tron will ask to automatically download the latest copy (**always** recommended).
-If permitted, it will download a copy to the desktop, verify the SHA256 hash, then self-destruct (delete) the current outdated copy
+If permitted, it will download a copy to the desktop, verify the SHA256 hash, then self-destruct (delete) the old version

 8. **Update debloat lists**: Connect to Github and download the latest version of the Stage 2 debloat lists at initial launch.
 Use the `-sdu` (`SKIP_DEBLOAT_UPDATE`) switch to prevent this behavior.
 I recommend letting Tron update the lists unless you have a good, specific reason not to